JuliaDynamics/Attractors.jl/docs/src/examples.md

 ## Trivial featurizing and grouping for basins fractions

 This is a rather trivial example showcasing the usage of [`AttractorsViaFeaturizing`](@ref).
 Let us use once again the magnetic pendulum example.
 For it, we have a really good idea of what features will uniquely describe each attractor: the last points of a trajectory (which should be very close to the magnetic the trajectory converged to).
-To provide this information to the [`AttractorsviaFeaturizing`](@ref) we just create a julia function that returns this last point
+To provide this information to the [`AttractorsViaFeaturizing`](@ref) we just create a julia function that returns this last point

 ```@example MAIN
 using Attractors